pombredanne/github_top_projects/README.md

 ### Running in the cloud

-Once your project is registered you can run it on a 10-node Hadoop cluster using `mortar run pigscripts/top_projects.pig -f params/cloud.params`
+Once your project is registered you can run it on a 5-node Hadoop cluster using `mortar run pigscripts/top_projects.pig -f params/cloud.params --clustersize 5`

 ## Help